ugoviti/izdock/httpd/README.md

 # Features
 - Small image footprint
 - Based on official [httpd](/_/httpd/) and [Debian Stretch-Slim](/_/debian/) image
 - OnDemand configurable Apache MPM Worker (use **event** or **worker** for best scalability and memory optimization, PHP get automatically disabled because is not ZTS compiled).
-The default Apache MPM Worker is **prefork**
+The default Apache MPM Worker is **prefork** (if prefork is used, mod_php will be enabled by default)
 - Build from scratch PHP as NTS (Not Threat Safe) and many useful php modules included, plus external modules (`igbinary apcu msgpack opcache memcached redis xdebug phpiredis realpath_turbo tarantool`)
-- Included izsendmail bash script as wrapper for `msmtp` used for smarthost delivery of mail messages sent from PHP scripts
+- Included izsendmail bash script as wrapper for `msmtp` used for smarthost delivery of mail messages sent from PHP scripts using sendmail() function
 - Automatically generate Self Signed SSL certificates if not found into configuration to avoid apache startup problems
 - Integrated PHP-FPM support using runit service manager
 - Many customizable variables to use